St. Gallen: Culture and sightseeing

-After the years of Gallus' death, the place became one of the centers of Germanic culture.
-This is because of the creative works of the monks who followed the footsteps of the city's founder Gallus.
-This resulted to numerous heritage sites of national significance of the country.
+In the years after Gallus' death, St. Gallen became one of the centers of Germanic culture due to the creative works of the monks who followed the footsteps of the city's founder Gallus.
+This resulted in numerous heritage sites of national significance.

 In 1992, St. Gallen was awarded the Wakker Prize for the city's effort to create a unified structure and appearance in current and future construction.

 Heritage sites of national significance

 There are 28 sites in St. Gallen that are listed as Swiss heritage sites of national significance, including four religious buildings; the Abbey of St. Gallen, the former Dominican Abbey of St. Katharina, the Reformed Church of St. Laurenzenkirche and the Roman Catholic parish church of St. Maria Neudorf.

 There are six museums or archives in the inventory.
 This includes the Textile museum, the Historical and ethnographical museum, the Cantonal library and city archives, the Art and Natural History museum, the Museum in Lagerhaus and the St. Gallen State Archive.
 The entire city of St. Gallen is the only archeological heritage site.
 Two bridges are listed, the Eisenbahnbrücke BT (railroad bridge) and the Kräzern-Strassenbrücke with a custom house.

 The twelve other sites include the main train station, main post office, University of St. Gallen, Cantonal School, City Theatre and two towers; the Lokremise with Wasserturm and the Tröckneturm.